Euphrasiologist/web_mining/README.md

 - The plant C-value database, which can be found here: https://cvalues.science.kew.org/search/
 Leitch IJ, Johnston E, Pellicer J, Hidalgo O, Bennett MD.
 2019.
 Plant DNA C-values database (release 7.1, Apr 2019)

+## Aims

+The aims of this repository is to automate data extraction from websites.
+The idea is not new, but hopefully I have implemented some pretty simple python scripts to do this.
+Packages such as os, Selenium and BeautifulSoup make extraction much less painful.

+The scripts need a few packages to work, you will need to download these, using apt-get, or pip:
+- pandas
+- csv
+- ssl
+- Selenium
+- BeautifulSoup
+- os

+In particular, Selenium can be used to automate clicking, checking and scrolling actions on a browser.
+HTML files can then be downloaded on each iteration of search, for example.